 The financing of the terrorist attacks which took place in France in January and November 2015 have been analysed in detail by the Center for the Analysis of Terrorism, a leading European Think Tank on the analysis of terrorism.
 The report – The Financing of the Paris Attacks (in French) – concludes:

 - The January attacks against Charlie Hebdo cost € 26,000 and were funded essentially thanks to consumer credit fraud, including two car loans.

 The report states “Anonymous reloadable pre-paid cards enable anonymous transactions up to €2,500, including over the internet.
-Anonymity is guaranteed at all levels, from the purchase of the card, to its reloading, making it the ideal payment instrument for the perpetrators of the 2015 attacks.”
+Anonymity is guaranteed at all levels, from the purchase of the card, to its reloading, making it the ideal Device, tool, procedure or system used to make a transaction or settle a debt. for the perpetrators of the 2015 attacks.”

 Another report published by Deutsche Bank Research entitled Cash, freedom and crime – Use and impact of cash in a world going digital stresses that “abolishing cash will not eliminate profit-driven crime”.
-The report shows that in Sweden where cash is declining, the number of detected money laundering cases has increased tenfold between 2008 and 2015.
+The report shows that in Sweden where cash is declining, the number of detected The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
+Money laundering activities are strongly pursued by authorities and in most countries, there are strict rules for credit institutions to cooperate in the fight against money laundering operations, to declare and report any transactions that could be considered suspicious. cases has increased tenfold between 2008 and 2015.